"OK, I'm done."

 While this is perhaps the most-heralded aspect of remote working, it might be one that's underutilized, as well.
 In essence, the commute, be it 15 minutes or 50 minutes, is found as an excess when you're remote working.
 Why spend time in the car when you can get right down to it at your home office?

 Applying that same principle to other activities yields a productivity boost, as well.
-Instead of leaving your office to grab lunch, for example, get it the day before or prepare it that morning.
+Instead of leaving your office to grab lunch, for example, prepare it that morning, as if you were commuting.
 Rather than go for coffee in the afternoon, rely on a thermos or switch to tea, which makes preparation easy.
 Look to cut excess from your team's processes, too.
 Instead of holding that weekly stats recap meeting, for example, spin up an internal blog post that details the numbers.

 "Hey, can you hear me?" … "How about now?"

 The team at iDoneThis reconfigured their weekly meeting after giving it a second thought.
-They knew they wanted to hold a regular meeting for some important face-to-face contact, but the content of meeting was ineffective.
+They knew they wanted to hold a regular meeting for some important face-to-face contact, but the content of their meetings was ineffective.

 "Since we didn’t set forth a specific enough protocol or purpose, the Hangouts were unfocused, devolved into rambling discussions about product, and ended up wasting our time," writes former iDoneThis team member Janet Choi.
 After consideration, they changed up the format to a more effective weekly show-and-tell session.

-With a majority of communication on a remote team being in the written form, you start to notice something about how you talk with your teammates: you put more thought into it.
-It's hard to just spout something out; you first must type it out, read what you've written and then hit "send" or "publish."
-Those extra little step add a helpful filter to your conversations: you end up thinking before you speak, yielding more clear and concise communication.
+With a majority of communication on a remote team being in written form, you start to notice something about how you talk with your teammates: You put more thought into it.
+It's hard to just spout something out; you first must type it out, read what you've written, and then hit "send" or "publish."
+Those extra little steps add a helpful filter to your conversations.
+You end up thinking before you speak, yielding clearer and more concise communication.
 It's probably no surprise then that "proficient written communicator" is among the skills we look for when hiring at Zapier.